-With this system you can control the deviation of your feet from the median line drawn by the laser beam: the greater the deviation, the lower the stability, and therefore the efficiency of your run.
+With this rudimental running analysis system you can check the deviation of your feet from the median line drawn by the laser beam: the greater the deviation, the lower the stability, and therefore the efficiency of your run.

 With our high-tech running analysis system, we can have real-time feedback thanks to a screen, placed in front of the runner, which highlights both the image of the cameras and the data of the entire cyclogram, and dozens of other running parameters.

 To summarise all this information here there are the 3 best tips to improve your running performance: